lrsrthnbch/ThreatLLaMa/README.md

 This project automates the process of creating an LLM embedding with content scraped from a website.
 The scraped content is tokenized and saved in a vector database and can then be queried on using a local LLM.
 Streamlit serves as the frontend.

 ## Prerequisites
 The program uses the OpenAI API.
-This requieres either an API Key or a local installation of a Llama Server like ollama or LMStudio
+This requires either an API Key or a local installation of a Llama Server like ollama or LMStudio

 ## Setup
 Follow these steps to set up and run the project: